 The rice levy was first introduced 14 November 1991.
 Rice that is produced in Australia and delivered to a processor will attract a levy.
-The Rural Industries Research and Development Corporation (RIRDC) and Plant Health Australia (PHA) are responsible for the expenditure of the rice levy.
+The Rural Industries Research and Development Corporation, now trading as AgriFutures Australia, and Plant Health Australia (PHA) are responsible for the expenditure of the rice levy.

 Rice levy rates

 The rice levy rate comprises Emergency Plant Pest Response (EPPR), PHA membership and research and development (R&D), set out in the table below:

 The rice levy is calculated per tonne.
 GST is not applied to Australian Government levies.